lmntal/lmntal-compiler/sample/demo/README.txt

 c60.lmn         can be called with -x chorus x c70.lmn         can be called with -x chorus x

-lambda.lmn      lambda calculus with examples lambda_cbn.lmn  call-by-name lambda calculus with examples
+lambda_nd.lmn   lambda calculus with examples lambda_cbn.lmn  call-by-name lambda calculus with examples

 list.lmn        list processing (mainly for testing nondeterminism)